Finding Silence in a Not So Silent World

 Rebecca Baelen, a PhD student in education policy at University of Pennsylvania’s Graduate School of Education, is currently working on a dissertation that takes a multi-pronged approach to mindfulness policy and its applications in today’s schools, specifically as it applies to adolescents.
 Baelen’s entrance into meditation began during her participation in Princeton in Asia while she was a student at Princeton University.
 While in India, Baelen studied various forms of yoga with a special focus on pranayama breathing, which is “breathing exercises with the intent and purpose of manipulating and changing breath to alter and cultivate certain states of mind.”

-While completing the Teacher Prep program offered through Princeton University, Baelen became a certified yoga teacher and quickly added the breathing techniques, yoga, and meditation work into her teaching practices with high school athletes at The Lawrenceville School in Lawrenceville.
+While completing the Teacher Prep program offered through Princeton University, Baelen became a certified yoga teacher.
+She quickly added the breathing techniques, yoga, meditation works, and other yoga teachings (just like it is offered by various reputed institutions) into her lessons to the high school athletes at The Lawrenceville School in Lawrenceville.
 What started out as a seemingly curious extracurricular activity offered by a student teacher quickly gained status and popularity among both the students and teachers at the school.

 Then, while teaching in inner-city schools in Baltimore, Baelen realized that mindfulness education practices for both students and teachers had the potential to develop improved “resiliency, perseverance, grit, compassion, and empathy.”